-A follow-on course for those who have attended Children's Book Illustration Character Development or those who have a picture story book (original or borrowed) to work with.
+A follow-on course for those who have attended Children's Book Illustration Character Development or those who have a picture story (original or borrowed) to work with.

 Learn the process of illustrating, and developing a picture book.
 Explore ways in which relationships of image and text can enhance the story, and discover sequencing techniques to improve the pace, rhythm and flow of your book.
 Suitable for those with basic drawing ability.
 Designed for those who have attended Children's Book Illustration: Character Development.